dvadgama/cloud_services/README.md

           ~/.ssh/aws for AWS
           ~/.ssh/google  for GCE
       - **bootstrap_user**: This is a bootstrapping user we are going to use and it defaults to **ubuntu** for both AWS & GCE
+      - **template**: This is a image that we want to boot our instance with,it defaults to ami-f0b11187 for AWS ubuntu-1410-utopic-v20150202 for GCE
+      - **template_type* : This is a image type that we want to boot our instance with, it defaults to t2.micro for AWS f1-mirco for GCE
+      - **region**: Region where you want to create an instance.It defaults to eu-west-1 for AWS europe-west1-b for GCE

     - AWS specific Properties/Parameters
       - **access_key_id**: your aws access key id, which can be set via ENV variable as well
       - **access_key**: your aws access key, which can be set via ENV cariable as well